echirinos/Project-Beta/README.md

 ## License

-This project is licensed under the Tanner&Esteban License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Tanner&Esteban License

 ## Acknowledgments